-Hopi seed jar, Nampeyo (ca. 1860-1942), probably painted by her daughter Fannie, 1930s.
-(2.75” h X 5.625” w) Early Nampeyo signature on the bottom.
+Hopi seed jar, Nampeyo (ca. 1860-1942), probably painted by youngest daughter Fannie in the 1930s.
+(2.75” h X 5.625” w) There is an early Nampeyo signature on the bottom.

 “Today she (Nampeyo) is an old woman nearly blind.
 Much pottery is still sold under her name, and though she does mold some of it, it is decorated by her daughter Fanny Polacca, who is a master artist like her mother.”

 According to Michael Stanislawski et al. (1976:51-52), Fannie Nampeyo was one of the first potters to sign work, marking pottery shaped by her Mother and painted by her “Nampeyo-Fannie.”
 (A similar story is told by Collins, 1974.).

 For a discussion of signed “Nampeyo” pots, see Kramer (1996:134 and 163).
 For a similar discussion, see the Blairs (1999:153 and 168).
-There are four other signed “Nampeyo” pots in the collection, see 1997-01, 2002-12, 2003-07, and 2007-12.Purchase History:
+There are a dozen other signed “Nampeyo” pots in the collection; Fannie contributed to only some of them.